-ASK AMY: FaceTime relationship leads to face time
+Ask Amy: FaceTime relationship leads to face time

-Pricey Amy: My 18-year-old daughter has had a romantic relationship for over two years with one other younger girl she met on-line.
+Expensive Amy: My 18-year-old daughter has had a romantic relationship for over two years with one other younger lady she met on-line.

-They’ve by no means met in particular person, however talk every day by way of FaceTime.
+They’ve by no means met in individual, however talk every day through FaceTime.

-They might each very very similar to to satisfy, and we assist this concept, however there are a couple of wrinkles.
+They might each very very similar to to satisfy, and we help this concept, however there are just a few wrinkles.

-Second, the opposite teen isn’t out to her dad and mom in regards to the nature of their relationship or about being homosexual, which makes it tough for us to go to her with out being misleading and probably creating an unsafe scenario for her and us.
+Second, the opposite teen isn’t out to her mother and father concerning the nature of their relationship or about being homosexual, which makes it tough for us to go to her with out being misleading and probably creating an unsafe scenario for her and us.

-The obvious resolution is for her to go to us, however… the third wrinkle is that the girlfriend doesn’t find the money for to go to with out my daughter serving to to foot greater than half the airfare.
+The obvious answer is for her to go to us, however . . . the third wrinkle is that the girlfriend doesn’t have the funds for to go to with out my daughter serving to to foot greater than half the airfare.

-The shortage of cash additionally signifies that she would plan on staying with us, however we as dad and mom don’t actually know her, so it’s a bit of regarding to host her in our house.
-The go to may go south one way or the other, which may put us within the place of getting to pay for her lodge and nonetheless usually look out for her — till her return flight again.
+The dearth of cash additionally signifies that she would plan on staying with us, however we as mother and father don’t actually know her, so it’s slightly regarding to host her in our house.
+The go to may go south by some means, which may put us within the place of getting to pay for her resort and nonetheless typically look out for her — till her return flight again.

 We’d actually like to assist facilitate a go to so these two may spend time collectively in actual life, however we’re struggling to determine how finest to try this.